- Fish & Sightseeing

 This will ensure that we are able to take you to the best fishing grounds without regard for the cost of fuel or how far we must travel.
 By adding a fee schedule we can mitigate that concern, and provide you the ultimate fishing experience.

 Get ready for a fishing adventure, with stunning views, good company and an authentic Alaskan fishing experience that will leave you with several great fishing stories.
 Departure is at 7 am, 12 pm and 5 pm, and the trip lasts about 4 hours.
-Using our WiFi, you can purchase your Alaska fishing license here We have free parking.
+Follow this link to get your Alaska fishing license.
+For guests staying at our campground and people going in our activities we have free parking.
 Our half-day fishing boat is can take up to 6 passengers and gets launched right next to the Millers Landing office.

 Below is more information about our itinerary, fishing regulations, and competitions.